jrothlander/books/README.md

 This is a code repository for samples from a few out-of-print books from 2001-2003 from **The Premier Press - Game Development Series**.
 I am not uploading any of the copywrighted materials from the CDs.
-I am only uploading the sample code and my updated version of the code.
+I am only uploading the sample code and my own updated versions of the code.

-To work with the samples in Visual Studio 2022, I had to migrate the project forward from **Microsoft Developer Studio** projects (.dsp) and workspaces (.dsw) to **Visual Studio** projects.
-To do this, I simply added an empty C++ project, added the sample header (.h) and C++ files (.cpp) to the solution, changed the application type (Project Properties < Linker < System) from **console** to a **Windows desktop**, and changed the character-set (Properties < Advanced < Character Set) from **unicode** to **multi-byte**.
+I had to migrate the project forward from **Microsoft Developer Studio** projects (.dsp) and workspaces (.dsw) to **Visual Studio** projects.
+To do this, I simply added an empty C++ project, added the header (.h) and C++ files (.cpp) to the solution, changed the application type (Project Properties < Linker < System) from **Console** to a **Windows Desktop**, and changed the character-set (Properties < Advanced < Character Set) from **Unicode** to **Multi-byte**.
 I had to go through the code and make a number of corrections to get the code to run.
 But nothing too complex.
-I have documented the changes in README.md files here and in the source.
+I have documented the changes in README.md files in the source folder and well as in the source code as comments.

-I have added a number of README.md files to various folders to explain some of the details I ran into to get the samples to work.

 ## Currently Available
 - _**AI Techniques for Game Programming**_, by Mat Buckland (Premier Press, 2002)